Shoyo Hinata holding a pork bun from Haikyu Season One

 If you need to watch the series, it’s a good time to consider alternatives.
 For anime fans with Crunchyroll subscriptions available, you can easily access all the seasons of Haikyuu in their library.
 Additionally, you can also watch Haikyuu through Amazon Prime Video.

 Believe me, I didn’t stay in high school volleyball for too long.
 That’s because volleyball for people with nonexistent height (me and Shoyo) is tough and thankless work.
-The only thing worse than being short is falling in love with the sport, even if you’re physically incompatible with it.
-Shoyo, however, is extremely talented.
-He’s able to easily jump heights that others couldn’t, and he’s also extremely agile.
+It’s hard falling in love with a sport you’re physically incompatible with.
+Shoyo, however, is very talented.
+He’s able to easily jump heights that others can’t, and he’s also extremely agile.
 Equipped with his talent, a lot of hard work, and unwavering dedication, Shoyo Hinata joins Karasuno High’s men’s volleyball team.

 The journey is tough, but nothing is impossible when you believe in the power of your dreams.